 The welcome automation is step one.
 But it’s important to continue delivering personalized content.
 It’s what your subscribers expect.

 You’re running a sale on all artwork.
-Send a newsletter with a special promo code to the segment of subscribers under the correlating tag.
+Send a newsletter with a unique discount code to the segment of subscribers under the correlating tag.

-There are any number of ways to tailor messages to your tagged customers.
+There are any number of ways to tailor messages to your tagged customers and boost email personalization.
 If you’re low on promotional email ideas, I’m sure our must-have newsletters course can help jumpstart ideas for your different segments.

 Create, manage, and track your email marketing—without leaving Shopify.